Updated in 2023

 Instead, optimize your resume by making use of…

 Impact statements.
 These focus on what you have accomplished and the results you achieved.
-They normally follow a structure like ‘Accomplished X by implementing Y which led to Z’ or ‘Produced X to achieve Y, resulting in Z’.
-They might be a little bit longer, but being able to show the recruiter that your work mattered is definitely worth it.
+They normally follow a structure that’s more like ‘Accomplished X by implementing Y which led to Z’ or ‘Produced X to achieve Y, resulting in Z’.
+They might sometimes be a little bit longer, but being able to show the recruiter that your work mattered is definitely worth it.

 Mistake 2 – Lack of quantification

+Another one of the most common resume mistakes candidates make is not quantifying their work with metrics like revenue, time saved, or total sales.
 We know it might feel hard to find numbers to quantify projects that haven’t been launched, or might not have gotten the results you desired, but if you ask the right questions, you can quantify your work so that interviewers understand the impact.
 Here are some questions that should help you quantify your work.

 What was the scale?